One of the most beloved and enduring shows premiered on primetime television.

 The ninth season also featured actress Shannon Doherty as Almanzo's niece,

-Jenny Wilder, who comes to live with them after the death of her father.
+Jenny Wilder, who comes to live with him and Laura after the death of her father.

 Bratty Willy Oleson grows up to become a responsible young man and marries his